bvgastel/clippy/README.md

 Clippy is a tool to interact with your desktop environment from a remote SSH sessions: share clipboard contents, and show notifications on your desktop.
 This way, your remote neovim session can paste directly from your clipboard, and yanking in a remote session will end up in your local clipboard manager (e.g. clipmenud).
 Clippy uses the SSH connection (specifically UNIX domain socket forwarding), so the clipboard contents is encrypted during transmission.

+Integrates with:
+- Linux/FreeBSD (X11/Wayland);
+- Windows if run under WSL;
+- macOS.

 # Installation
+For FreeBSD, Debian, Ubuntu, and Raspbian, add the [bitpowder repository](https://bitpowder.com:2443/bitpowder/repo).
+See the instructions on that repository page.

 For macOS:
 ```
-brew tap bitpowder/clippy https://bitpowder.com:2443/bvgastel/clippy.git
+brew tap bvgastel/clippy https://github.com/bvgastel/clippy
-brew install --HEAD bitpowder/clippy/clippy
+brew install --HEAD bvgastel/clippy/clippy
 ```
-Update with `brew reinstall --HEAD bitpowder/clippy/clippy`.
+Update with `brew reinstall --HEAD bvgastel/clippy/clippy`.

-For FreeBSD, Debian, Ubuntu, and Raspbian, add the [bitpowder repository](https://bitpowder.com:2443/bitpowder/repo).
-See the instructions on that repository page.
+To build the project from the source, you need cmake and a C++ compiler.

 # Usage

 Clippy should be installed on both the client and the server.
 Use `clippy --ssh` instead of `ssh` to connect to remote computers.
 Clippy set additional options automatically for ssh.
 If no clippy daemon is running, it automatically starts a clippy daemon that listens on a UNIX domain socket named `/tmp/clipboard.username.something`, which is forwarded through SSH.

+To **retrieve the clipboard** contents, use `clippy -g`.

+To **set the clipboard**, use `echo contents | clippy -s`.

-To show a notification, use `clippy -n [summary] [body]`.
+To show a **notification**, use `clippy -n [summary] [body]`.

 # Set up for specific programs